The dark dimension, proton decay, and the length of the M-theory interval: Estimates in the full 11d theory

 we obtain the 4d gauge coupling for each of the $E_8$ factors.
 For simplicity, we assume that the SM is embedded into the same $E_8$ factor.
 In this case, the 4d gauge coupling of the visible sector is given by

 with $x^{11}_i=0$ or $\pi$ depending on the boundary hosts the SM.
-Without loss of generality, we will assume that the visible sector is located in $x^{11}_1=0$, as choosing the opposite $E_8$ amounts to $x^{11}\to\pi-x^{11}$ and $Q\to-Q$ by anomaly cancellation in the absence of additional M5 branes, see footnote \ref{fn.gen}.
+Without loss of generality, we will assume that the visible sector is located in $x^{11}_1=0$, as choosing the opposite $E_8$ amounts to $x^{11}\to\pi-x^{11}$ and $Q\to-Q$ by anomaly cancellation in the absence of additional M5 branes, see comments below \eqref{eq. warping alpha}.

 Using Eqs.~\eqref{eq.
 Mpl11} and \eqref{eq.GUT}, we obtain a relation between $M_{\rm Pl,11}$, $\alpha_{\rm GUT}$ and the physical length of $S^1/\mathbb{Z}_2$ taking warping into account,

 This relation is given by